Diversity, Equity & Inclusion at Vox Media

 Creating systemic change in society requires systemic changes to our own workplace.
 Vox Media has taken this up with sustained urgency as we continuously build a more diverse, equitable, and inclusive company.
 We have established four pillars that guide this work across the company every day.

-Below, you'll find demographic information about the evolution of Vox Media employees from 2013 to 2018.
-The Gender Identity and Ethnicity charts represent employees as of the end of 2018.
+Ensure diversity across functions and teams, and at every level.
+Ensure that all employees have equitable access to context, to leadership, and to decision-making.
+[Below, you'll find demographic information about the evolution of Vox Media employees from 2013 to present.
+The gender identity and ethnicity charts represent employees as of the first half of 2020.]

 Evolution of Vox Media